RasaHQ/rasa/docs/docs/reference/rasa/core/evaluation/marker_base.md

 - `events` - a list of events describing a conversation
 - `recursive` - set this to `True` to collect evaluations for all markers that this marker consists of

+**Returns**:

+  a list of evaluations containing one dictionary mapping marker names to dialogue meta data each dialogue contained in the tracker

 #### from\_path